 Just as the song, an original mashup between Hoobastank's The Reason and Gungor's Beautiful Things, reached its climax, a loud pop emanated from the 1600-watt machine positioned just in front of the Plexiglas pulpit.
 The device sputtered to a halt and ceased pumping out 30,000 cubic feet of water-based fog per minute into the venue.
 Onlookers said it totally and instantly killed their personal worship experience.

-“It was horrific,” one parishioner recalled.
-“One moment I was caught up in the Spirit, worshiping the living God of all creation before His throne, and the next I was brought plummeting back down to earth.
-The mood was ruined.”
+"It was a serious downer," one parishioner recalled.
+"One moment I was caught up in the Spirit, worshiping the living God of all creation before His throne, and the next I was brought plummeting back down to earth.
+The mood was totally ruined."

 The church has ordered a full inspection of the remaining five fog machines as well as the laser light controllers as a preventative measure.
 "We're not losing the Holy Spirit again, not on my watch anyway," Johnson declared.
 "We're a strong group on a life journey together.
 We'll pick ourselves up and grow from this tragedy."

-At press time, the church is discussing a possible name change from “Legacy” to “The Gathering” to help the flock move on.
+At publishing time, the church is discussing a possible name change from "Legacy" to "The Gathering" to help the flock move on.